IUCN-UK/iucnredlistrb/README.md

 response
 ```

-To retrieve a list of all assessments for a given Biogeographical Realm with some additional filtering
+To retrieve a list of all assessments for a given Biogeographical Realm with some additional filtering (this also aplies to the "all" method on every endpoint below)
 ```
 # e.g. all latest and Global assessments with an Afrotropical (code "0") biogeographical realm
 response = client.biogeographical_realms.all(0, { latest: true, scope: 1 })